nehaljwani/team.exiv2.org/book/IMaEA.md

 $ open ISOBMFF.xcodeproj/
 ```

 Very nice program with very nice code.
-In addition to the GUI/Explorer, there is command-line utility ISOBMFF-Dump provided.
+In addition to the GUI/Explorer, a command-line application ISOBMFF-Dump is provided.
 I also built it with Visual Studio 2019.
 I believe the GUI is only provided on the Mac.
-The command-line program is supported on Mac, Windows and Linux.
+The command-line application is supported on Mac, Windows and Linux.

 It did not build _out of the box_ for me on Ubuntu18.04.  [https://github.com/DigiDNA/ISOBMFF/issues/12](https://github.com/DigiDNA/ISOBMFF/issues/12}